 We’ve also heard about EPCS challenges: indemnity rules, connecting clinical systems, funding stability and hope that we’ve helped by sharing learning and solutions across London.

-In my practice in Southwark EPCS is an invaluable part of how we work.
-The whole team are involved -reception staff signposting musculoskeletal problems to The Physiotherapy First service, using EPCS resource to help manage dressings needs over weekends.
-The GPs in triaging same day need into EPCS slots.
+In my practice in Southwark, EPCS is an invaluable part of how we work.
+The whole team are involved – from reception staff signposting musculoskeletal problems to the Physiotherapy First service, using EPCS resource to help manage dressings needs over weekends, and GPs triaging same day needs into EPCS slots.
 We keep up to date by sharing learning at our practice meetings, and visits and feedback from the ECPS team, using local data on service use, help us to feel part of the local team delivering this care.

 The EPCS team use their data to flex the offer to best fit local demand.
 Quality improvement initiatives have helped refine the local EPCS services to make sure it changes to meet any changing local need e.g. providing a coil, implant and smear service – meeting the needs of the local population and supporting practices deliver care to their patients.